Are you thinking of using the HiSmile teeth whitening kit but want to read some HiSmile reviews first?

 One of the unique selling points of the HiSmile kit when it first hit the market was its 10-minute treatment time.
 Other kits are now available offering the same thing, although many alternatives still require 20-45 minutes of treatment per day.
 HiSmile guarantees at least two shades of whitening with a six-day treatment, meaning a total whitening time of just one hour.
 That's clearly appealing for anyone with a busy daily schedule.

-HiSmile has a 4.5-star rating on Trustpilot at the time of writing, which is quite impressive, and their customer service gets a special mention.
-However, it seems that the majority of their 5,000+ reviews are the result of a ‘Free Starter Set for you and a friend' marketing promotion which began in late 2019.
+The HiSmile review average is a 4.5-star rating on Trustpilot at the time of writing, which is quite impressive, and their customer service gets a special mention.
+However, it seems that the majority of their 5,000+ HiSmile teeth whitening kit reviews are the result of a ‘Free Starter Set for you and a friend' marketing promotion which began in late 2019.
 Customers who leave a HiSmile review here during the promotion are entered into a monthly prize draw.
 So, interpret that as you will.

 You can't deny that there are thousands of positive HiSmile reviews out there, but you may also be wary of a product that is known for its paid celebrity endorsements.